 - User email for the login that you use to create the account

-- Private key file, which you download from Google when you create the service account
+- Private key file, which is saved to your computer when you create the service account and the key

 Important: You must have administrative privileges to configure G Suite for integration with the AlienApp for G Suite.
 Ask your Google administrator for these privileges.

-This produces a dialog that confirms the creation of the new account and key.
+This produces a dialog informing that the private key has been saved to your computer.
 It also displays the password for the private key.

-Click the Copy () icon and store the password in a secure location and then click CLOSE to return to the Service Accounts page.
+Click the Copy () icon and store the password in a secure location.

 Note: This password is not required for AlienApp configuration, but you might need it in the future to manage the service account.

-Enter https://www.googleapis.com/auth/admin.reports.audit.readonly in the One or More API Scopes field and click Authorize.
+In the One or More API Scopes field (step 6), enter https://www.googleapis.com/auth/admin.reports.audit.readonly and click Authorize.

 Important: Adding the Client and Scopes in the G Suite console can be subject to a propagation time, which could be up to two hours.
 If you use the Check Connections tool for your G Suite platform in CloudMigrator, it may not be successful immediately.